runwayml/learn/docs/getting-started/overview.md

 # Overview

-In this quick overview, we will help you get familiar with Runway, will explain how the interface works and how you can start using powerful machine learning models with a few simple clicks!
+In this quick overview, we will help you get familiar with Runway.
+We'll explain how the interface works and how you can start using powerful machine learning models with just a few clicks!

 ## Start Screen

 Every time you open Runway you will see the **Start Screen**.
-From here, you can choose to **Browse Models** or restore a previous **Workspace** from another session.
-(Read more on workspaces [here](getting-started/views.md)).
+From here, you can choose to **Browse Models** or restore a **Workspace** from a previous session (read more on workspaces [below](#workspaces)).

 ![Runway Welcome View](assets/images/views/start-screen.png)

 ## Models Directory

-Runway's Models Directory is a unique place to search, discover, publish and install machine learning models.
-You can search for models with specific attributes, input types, creator, functionality or by date.
+Runway's Models Directory is a unique place to search, discover, publish, and install machine learning models.
+You can search for models with specific attributes, input types, creators, functionalities or by date added.

 ![Models Directory](assets/images/views/model-directory.jpg)

 ## Model View

-Every model in Runway has its own view.
+Every model in Runway has its own view once its selected from the Models Directory.
 Inside a model view you can learn more about the model, authors, specifications and characteristics, examples, license, and more.

 ![versions](assets/images/views/model.jpg)